-Beginning his journey in Chicago, Atticus rides with Letitia, a childhood friend and also a sci-fi buff, and his Uncle George, the author of an annual published guide to help Black people travel safely.
-(In the book, Uncle George's Safe Negro Travel Guide is similar to the real-life The Negro Motorist Green Book, which helped middle class Black people travel through white-only "sundown towns" and stop at roadside businesses that weren't hostile to Black travelers.)
+Beginning his journey in Chicago, Atticus rides with Letitia, a childhood friend and a sci-fi buff, and his Uncle George, the author of an annual published guide to help Black people travel safely.
+(In the book, Uncle George's Safe Negro Travel Guide is similar to the real-life The Negro Motorist Green Book, which helped middle-class Black people travel through white-only "sundown towns" and stop at roadside businesses that weren't hostile to Black travelers.)

-When is the Lovecraft Country release date?
+When was the Lovecraft Country release date?

 Who's in the cast of HBO's Lovecraft Country?

 The cast breakdown for Lovecraft Country is as follows: